mohamedi01/ee109/Final-Project/README.md

 *   Expand CLI functionality for easier use and batch processing.

 ## Notes
-* The `test_short_sentences.py` file is currently marked as redundant in `docs/architecture.md`.
-If it's actively used or will be, please update the documentation accordingly.
+* The test file `tests/test_short_sentences.py` (previously at the root of the tests directory) has been removed as it was redundant.